noodl-labs/Connor/README.md

 **CI smoke tests for LLM endpoints and agents.**

 Before you merge: does your gateway still respond?
 Is the JSON still valid?
-Does your schema still match
+Does your schema still match?

 ```bash
 connor run suite.yaml   # exit 0 = safe to merge · exit 1 = block the PR